-The following procedure shows how to configure the PAN-OS integrated User-ID agent on the firewall for IP address-to-username mapping.
+The following procedure describes how to configure the PAN-OS® integrated User-ID™ agent on the firewall for IP address-to-username mapping.
 The integrated User-ID agent performs the same tasks as the Windows-based agent with the exception of NetBIOS client probing (WMI probing is supported).

-- Create an Active Directory service account for the User-ID agent to access the services and hosts it will monitor for collecting user mapping information.
+- Create an Active Directory service account for the User-ID agent to access the services and hosts that the firewall will monitor for collecting user mapping information.

 - Microsoft Active Directory